 Running your business on a legacy system becomes more challenging the more you delay legacy software modernization.
 Some businesses run on legacy systems for years, but the red flags might already be popping up all over the place.
 So, what are these red flags, and how do you know when the time draws near to make a run for software modernization?
 Let’s see.

 Is that a red flag?
-If you see any, it’s time to modernize
+If you see any, it's time to modernize:

 1. Hard to find experts with the necessary skills.
-For instance, many old systems run on COBOL programming language, which was invented back in the 60s.
+For instance, many old systems run on COBOL programming language, invented back in the 60s.
 Though it has been updated numerous times throughout its long history, most businesses try to transition their systems from COBOL to Java or other programming languages.
 What is more problematic here is that it is hard to find COBOL developers these days, probably because most of them spend more time playing with grandchildren than coding.
 This is just one example, but not being able to find any experts working with your system’s core programming language is a big red flag.

 2. Expensive support and maintenance.
-You used to pay $100 for a day of system support and now you pay ten times that.
-The old cumbersome servers are expensive to maintain, you pay ever-increasing electricity bills, system administrators charge more because of the growing complexity, and you constantly look for more room to store all of your servers.
+You used to pay $100 for a day of system support, and now you pay ten times that.
+The old cumbersome servers are expensive to maintain, you pay ever-increasing electricity bills, system administrators charge more because of the growing complexity, and you constantly look for more room to store all your servers.
 All of those are signs of an outdated system.

 3. Expensive scalability.
 Another problem with legacy systems is that they are too expensive to scale up.
 Rolling out the new features takes too long, new data takes additional servers, work requires more human hours, and fixing problems takes huge amounts of reworks and resources.
 Sometimes, it might even be impossible to introduce innovative features to your system as it runs on an outdated programming language or utilizes old tech that is no longer in use.